ncatlab/nlab-content/pages/2/4/8/3/3842/content.md

 ([1998](#CarboniVitale98)) has also an interesting comparison to a classical characterization of categories [[monadic category|monadic]] over Set.

+For an even more general characterization, see [[atomic category]].

 ### Presheaves on over-categories and over-categories of presheaves {#RelWithOvercategories}